skip to main content

 Planning

 This document details the governance arrangements in place at Huntingdonshire District Council for the allocation and spending of CIL.
-These parameters for the governance arrangements of CIL were agreed by Cabinet in October 2020.
+These parameters for the governance arrangements of CIL were agreed by Huntingdonshire District Council (HDC) Cabinet in June 2024.

-As a Charging Authority the council has an obligation to:
+As a Charging Authority, the council has an obligation to:

 • prepare and publish the CIL Charging Schedule